Search is based on keyword.

 • macOS 10.13 (High Sierra)

-Note: Other operating systems may work with Nuke, but have not been fully tested.
+Note: Other operating systems may work, but have not been fully tested.

 Minimum Hardware Requirements